zerodegress/RW-HPS/README-EN.md

   > Questions raised in GitHub discussions will be answered, and you are welcome to share your new ideas based on the project.
   > Email contact : Der-DCT@pm.me or

+##Construction
+1. Install JDK 11 +.
+If you don't know how to do it, check it out.
+If you already have any version of JDK > = 8, you can do the same.
+2. Run "gradlew jar"
+3. Your jar will be in the 'build/libs' directory
+4. Run your jar to experience high performance server.
+Please note that this server does not support running in win

 ### Thanks
 @Miku Inspiration from Rukkit project